 i. shall have been a Fellow or an Associate;

-ii. shall have been a member for at least twenty years;
+ii. shall have been a Member for at least twenty years;

 iii. shall be fully retired from patent, trademark, industrial design and copyright practice; and

-provided that if the applicant is substantially, although not fully, retired Council in its discretion may accept the application of such person as an Emeritus Member and waive the requirements of subparagraphs (iii) and (iv).
+provided that if the applicant is substantially, although not fully, retired, the Board in its discretion may accept the application of such person as an Emeritus Member and waive the requirements of Sections 1(h)(iii) and (iv).

 Any application for admission or transfer pending at the time of coming into force of this By-law may be accepted under the provisions of either this By-law or the By-law in force at the time of application, whichever is more favourable to the applicant.

-(j) Student Members
+(l) Student Members

 An applicant for admission as a Student Member shall be a resident of Canada, and shall